Differential graded cell 2-representations: Introduction

 Traditionally, representation theory studies algebras via the actions of their elements as endomorphisms of vector spaces.
 Categorification lifts such actions to a higher categorical level, by replacing elements by $1$-morphisms, which now act as functors on categories, and adding an additional layer of $2$-morphisms, acting via natural transformations.
 One recovers the original structures by passing to Grothendieck groups.
 Some of the most important examples of categorification in representation theory include Soergel bimodules, categorifying Hecke algebras, and Kac--Moody $2$-categories, categorifying quantum groups.
 Studying these examples has led to tremendous progress in representation theory, as evidenced by solutions to long-standing conjectures, see e.g. \cite{CR,EW,W}.

 Systematic studies of categorical representations, or $2$-representations, emerged from two angles.
 One is the study of module categories for fusion or, more generally, abelian tensor categories, as developed by Etingof--Ostrik and others, see \cite{EGNO}.
 Many $2$-categories arising in categorification in representation theory are, however, not abelian, and passing to their abelianisations sacrifices the existence of adjunctions.
-This motivates the second angle, namely the development of a $2$-representation theory encompassing these (so-called finitary) classes of examples, which was initiated in \cite{MM1}, see also \cite{MM2,MM3,MM5,MMMZ,MMMTZ} among others.
-This approach focuses on the additive structures of the relevant $2$-categories and $2$-representations.
+This motivates the second angle, namely the development of a $2$-representation theory encompassing these classes of examples, which was initiated in \cite{MM1} and focuses on the additive structures of the relevant $2$-categories and $2$-representations.
+This has led to a theory of finitary $2$-representations of finitary $2$-categories, see also \cite{MM2,MM3,MM5,MMMZ,MMMTZ} among others.
+The definition of a finitary $2$-category imposes strong finiteness conditions, and should be thought of as the $2$-categorical analogue of a finite-dimensional algebra.
+Relaxations of these conditions, allowing for the treatment of larger examples, were studied in \cite{Mac1,Mac2}.

 However, there is emerging evidence that many features of categorification require the use of triangulated structures.
 Examples include categorified braid groups and categorical braid group actions \cite{ST,KS,Ro1,Ro2, RZ}, where braid relations hold only up to homotopy.
 Similarly, \cite{MMV} describes triangulated $2$-representations of Soergel bimodules in affine type $A$, which do not arise as triangulated hulls of finitary $2$-representations.
 Further examples of categorification on the level of triangulated categories include, e.g., \cite{BFK,CR,CL,JY}.
 This rich supply of examples motivates the development of a $2$-representation theory allowing $2$-categories to act on homotopy categories.